-- ★ The legendary Camino de Santiago route Walk through beautiful scenery and historic towns along the best parts of the route to claim a pilgrim's certificate - 🛊 Astorga Magnificent Bishop's Palace designed by Antoni Gaudi - ★ Cruz de Ferro The famous iron cross at the highest point of the Camino - ★ O Cebreiro Charming mountain village with cobbled streets, round stone thatched houses and picturesque valley views - ★ Santiago De Compostela Lively historic town and holy shrine of pilgrims
+Follow in the footsteps of countless pilgrims, walking the legendary Camino Frances (French Way) from Leon to Santiago de Compostela.
+Walk through beautiful scenery and historic towns along the best parts of the route to claim a pilgrim's certificate.

+- Cruz de Ferro The famous Iron Cross at the highest point of the Camino - O Cebreiro Charming mountain village with cobbled streets, round stone thatched houses and picturesque valley views - Santiago De Compostela Lively historic town, mix with other pilgrims and feel a real sense of comradery